This hosting hack will take the stress out of entertaining – I tried it and it's totally transformed my fall party planning

 (Image credit: Future)

-'I first heard about hosting closets last holiday season, and I realized that this is something everyone should have in their home,' says our style editor Devin Toolen.
-'It doesn't even need to be a closet – it could be a small dresser, a tall shelving unit with doors, or even an unused set of shelves in your pantry.'
+But according to Devin Toolen, our style editor, 'it doesn't even need to be a closet – it could be a small dresser, a tall shelving unit with doors, or even an unused set of shelves in your pantry.'

 Pale blue pantry with checkerboard tile floor and a wooden ladder shelf with white crockery